How HR can play a pivotal role in challenging the status quo

 To enable this, the HR team should,

 - be able to make decisions based on data and analytics.
-They should place a focus on not just on giving the right answers but also asking the right questions to solve the problem;
+They should place focus on not just giving the right answers but also asking the right questions to solve the problem;

 - play a key role in shaping the culture of an organisation by making sure the leadership styles and behaviours of the company are aligned with the organisation’s cultural transformation goals;